Ashtanga Yoga cured my depression. I know that sounds like an info-mercial. But I’m convinced it’s true.

-Recently depression has caused waves in the news, with high profile suicides causing us to look more closely at this tricky emotion.
+Depression was recently recognized by the World Health Organization as the #1 health issue we face as a planet.
+A number of high profile suicides in recent years has caused us to look more closely at this tricky emotion.
 I call it an emotion.
 Whether clinical depression is different than the label we often give to angst or hopelessness or sadness gone on too long, I don’t know.
 But if e-motion is energy in motion, then depression is like an anti-emotion.
 Depression is energy that has gotten stuck.
 The best way I know to unstick it its to move.
 Ashtanga Yoga is a fantastic way to get that energy moving.

 Some might argue with me that clinical depression is a chemical imbalance that needs medication to correct that imbalance.
 I would argue that the body knows how to do this naturally.
 We have a veritable storehouse of chemicals in the body that can be released by yogic practice under the supervision of a qualified teacher.

 How Ashtanga Yoga Cured My Depression: the Essential Features.

 • Physical Movement: If depression is stuck energy, Ashtanga gets the energy moving.
 Releasing stagnant energy is the quickest way to change your state of mind.